axioslearning/curriculum/web/html/lists/description-lists.md

 ## Content

 The HTML `<dl>`, or the **Description List** element is used to represent a description list or a glossary.
 The items/terms in the `<dl>` element are represented with the `<dt>` element, and the descriptions are specified with the `<dd>` element.
 The purpose for this is organizing the information in logical ways for search engines.
-It also provides clear methods for styling with CSS, so don't overlook this method when seeing that the default styling appears that it just indents the content.
+It also provides clear methods for styling with CSS, so don’t overlook this method just because the default styling appears to only indent the content.

 Simple example: